hellflame/argparse/.github/PULL_REQUEST_TEMPLATE.md

 Be sure you have the latest code in hand.
 Pull the `master` branch

+Be sure to `make test` and keep all test pass

+Be sure to `make tidy` so your code style will keep the same

+Be sure to `make cover-report` to see if any line not covered

 ## General steps for completing this pull request

 ### Checklist